-The Company or its predecessor, Reliant Energy, has been named in approximately 30 of these lawsuits, which were instituted between 2001 and 2005 and are pending in California state courts in San Diego County and in federal district courts in San Francisco, San Diego, Los Angeles, Fresno, Sacramento, San Jose and Nevada and before the Ninth Circuit Court of Appeals.
+The Company or its predecessor, Reliant Energy, has been named in approximately 30 of these lawsuits, which were instituted between 2001 and 2005 and are pending in California state courts in San Diego County, in Kansas state court in Wyandotte County and in federal district courts in San Francisco, San Diego, Los Angeles, Fresno, Sacramento, San Jose, Kansas and Nevada and before the Ninth Circuit Court of Appeals.
 However, the Company, CenterPoint Houston and Reliant Energy were not participants in the electricity or natural gas markets in California.
-The Company and Reliant Energy have been dismissed from certain of the lawsuits, either voluntarily by the plaintiffs or by order of the court and the Company believes it is not a proper defendant in the remaining cases and will continue to seek dismissal from such remaining cases.
+The Company and Reliant Energy have been dismissed from certain of the lawsuits, either voluntarily by the plaintiffs or by order of the court, and the Company believes it is not a proper defendant in the remaining cases and will continue to seek dismissal from such remaining cases.
 On July 6, 2004 and on October 12, 2004, the Ninth Circuit affirmed the Company's removal to federal district court of two electric cases brought by the California Attorney General and affirmed the federal court's dismissal of these cases based upon the filed rate doctrine and federal preemption.
 On April 18, 2005, the Supreme Court of the United States denied the Attorney General's petition for certiorari in one of these cases.
 No petition for certiorari was filed in the other case, and both of these cases are now finally resolved in favor of the defendants.
-In one other case filed by the California Attorney General, a claim for injunctive relief remains pending, with a trial currently scheduled to begin in federal district court in February 2006.
+A third case filed by the California Attorney General has been resolved in the settlement described in the following paragraph.
 Several cases that are now pending in state court in San Diego County were originally filed in several California state courts but were removed by the defendants to federal district court.
 When the federal district court remanded those cases, they were coordinated in front of one San Diego state court.
-In July 2005, that San Diego state court refused to dismiss certain of those cases based on defendants' claims of federal preemption and the filed rate doctrine.
+In July 2005, that San Diego state court refused to dismiss certain of those cases based on defendants claims of federal preemption and the filed rate doctrine.